These fans are high speed PWM controlled and are prone to fail over time.

 - WAIT UNTIL THE POST COMPLETE THE HARDWARE CHECK !!

-It can take from 3 to 10 minutes, so BE PATIENCE !!! - When the ILO, Fan information shows everything green, the server will start.
+It can take from 3 to 10 minutes, so HAVE PATIENCE !!! - When the ILO, Fan information shows everything green, the server will start.

-Not following this procedure can bring the server to refuse to boot !!
+Not following this procedure can bring the server in a state where it refuse to boot !!

 To reset the server there are different solutions, but typically is enough to re-follow the procedure above if the server is not restarting after changing the fan.